andrews1022/react-typescript-project-setup/create-react-app/create-react-app.md

 ## ESLint Setup

 - Add ESLint: `npx eslint --init`
   - Go through and answer the questions accordingly
   - Pick `JSON` for the file format
   - Download any additional packages if prompted
-  - Run `npm audit fix` if prompted
   - Copy and paste in rules from [here](https://github.com/andrews1022/eslint-react-quick-setup/blob/main/rules/create-react-app.json)
 - Commit this progress: `git add . && git commit -m 'added eslint' && git push -u origin main`

 ## Styled Components Setup

-- Downloading & install Styled Components packages: `npm i styled-components @types/styled-components`
+- Downloading & install the Styled Components packages: `npm i styled-components @types/styled-components`
 - In the `src` folder, create the following folders (at least):
   - `components`
   - `styles`
   - `types`
 - Run the command: `cd src && mkdir components styles types`
 - Go into the `styles` folder: `cd styles`
   - Create the following 3 files:
     - `GlobalStyle.ts` (for global styling)
     - `lib.ts` (for shared styling)
     - `theme.ts` (for theme)
   - Run the command: `cd styles && touch GlobalStyle.ts lib.ts theme.ts`
 - Copy and paste this code into `lib.ts`:

 ```
-// a library of re-usable styled components / base styles to be used anywhere in the project
+// a library of reusable styled components / base styles to be used anywhere in the project

 import styled, { css } from "styled-components";
 ```

-- **NOTE**: This file is sometimes not used, so it can always be deleted later on
+- **NOTE**: `lib.ts` is sometimes left unused, so it can always be deleted later on.

 - Copy and paste this code into `theme.ts`: